Frank Bellamy

-He also drew Thunderbirds in a dramatic two-page format for the weekly comic TV Century 21.
-He drew the newspaper strip Garth for the Daily Mirror.
+He also drew Thunderbirds in a dramatic two-page format for the weekly comic TV Century 21 and drew the newspaper strip Garth for the Daily Mirror from 1971 until his death.
 His work was innovative in its graphic effects and sophisticated use of colour, and in the dynamic manner in which it broke out of the then-traditional grid system.

 Biography

-Born in Kettering, Northamptonshire, He started work at William Blamire's studio, in Kettering in 1933.
+Born in Kettering, Northamptonshire, he started work at William Blamire's studio, in Kettering in 1933.
 Bellamy met his wife Nancy whilst he was stationed near Bishop Auckland during World War II and was married in 1942.
 In 1944 their son David was born to the couple.
 After the war, they lived in Kettering until 1949, when they moved to Morden in south London to be closer to publishers, most of whom were based in London.
 Bellamy worked freelance from home from the time he left Norfolk Studios in 1953.
-In 1975 the couple moved back to Kettering.
+In 1975 the couple moved back to Geddington, near Kettering.